ibexa/documentation-developer/docs/permissions/custom_policies.md

 }
 ```

-!!! note "Extend existing Policies"
+!!! note "Extend existing policies"

-    While a `PolicyProvider` may provide new functions to an existing Policy module,
+    While a `PolicyProvider` may provide new functions to an existing policy module,
     or additional Limitations to an existing function,
     it's however strongly recommended to create your own modules.

-    It's impossible to remove an existing module, function or limitation from a Policy.
+    It's impossible to remove an existing module, function or limitation from a policy.

 ### YamlPolicyProvider